microbiome/microbiome/vignettes/Preprocessing.md

 pseq2 <- aggregate_taxa(pseq, "Phylum")
 ```

-We can also merge the less abundant taxa together in the "Other" category:
+Put the less abundant taxa together in the "Other" category:

 ```r